OmarVCRZ/CIS486-SOBIE/README.md

 3.2 User Stories
 Attendee Section
 - As_a new attendee, I want to understand what SOBIE is about and the simple registration form so I can easily sign up.
-- As_a conference attendee, I want to quickly find event details so a schedule can be plan.
+- As_a conference attendee, I want to find event details and attend a conference.
-- As_a returning attendee, I want to log in and view my previous registrations so I can track my past conference information.
+- As_a conference attendee, I want to log in view my previous registrations, and track my past conference information.
 Researcher/Presenter Section
 - As_a researcher, I want a clear step-by-step process for submitting my paper without any sense of confusion or being lost in information.
 - As_a presenter, I want to receive some form of confirmation upon my submission (EMAIL|SMS) so that I can verify that my paper was submitted and received.